pytorch/pytorch.github.io/_posts/2023-01-27-accelerated-stable-diffusion-2.md

 * _Optimized code with memory-efficient attention backend and no compilation_
 * _Optimized code with memory-efficient attention backend and compilation_

-As the _original version_ we took the SD 2.1 release, and placed it [here](https://github.com/sgrigory/stablediffusion2/tree/cee9b9f057eeef4b481e138da9dbc4fe8ecb0cba) with minimal modifications necessary for benchmarking.
+As the _original version_ we took the SD 2.1 release.
 It uses PyTorch 1.12 and a custom implementation of attention.

-The _optimized version_ is the code living [here](https://github.com/sgrigory/stablediffusion2/tree/0f6d17cb2602302bc0f5c7dee6825e4b49a85518).
 It uses `nn.MultiheadAttention` in `CrossAttention` and PyTorch 2.0.0.dev20230111+cu117.
 It also has a few other minor optimizations in PyTorch-related code.

 Please see the appendix “Benchmarked versions definition” in [the companion page](/blog/performance-experiments-stable-diffusion/) for the precise definition of the 5 configurations and prompts triggering each of them.